pnlybubbles/incunabula/README.md

 ## Packaging

-Create an executable binary for macos and linux.
+Create an executable binary for macOS.

 ```
 $ npm build